"My perfect Sunday includes..." — Bumble prompt answers

 Why doesn't "farmers market, brunch, hike" work?

 Because 60% of Bumble profiles say exactly this.
-The Instagram-Sunday composite is so over-claimed that the matcher reads it as content-marketing rather than a real Sunday.
-If your actual Sunday includes those things, anchor one of them in a specific habit (the same window seat at the same brunch spot for four years) so it lands as lived.
+The Instagram-Sunday composite is so over-claimed it reads as content-marketing rather than a real Sunday.
+If yours includes those things, anchor one in a specific habit (the same window seat at the same spot for four years) so it lands as lived.

 Can the Sunday be productive?